rjlasko/ansible/roles/java/README.md

 # Ansible Role: Java

-Installs any number of Java versions and uses `jenv` to manage them.
+Installs any number of OpenJDK versions and uses `jenv` to manage them. `java` installations are provided OS package manager installations, or by user-declared pre-installations.  `jenv` is provided as a system installation on MacOS, whereas Linux only supports `/home/$USER/.jenv` installations.

 ## Requirements